When? Saturday 29th February 2020

 - Do some bag packing with your war paint.
 (Top Tip: get in contact with your local supermarket’s community champion to organise a bag packing session).

 - Get your running or exercise group to complete their workout with their warrior paint – think your own version of a colour run!

 - Organise a bake sale at your church, school, workplace or in your living room, with multi-coloured cakes to show that everyone is unique!

 Doing an event to #ShowYourRare can help us raise awareness of Inherited Metabolic Disorders and by using your event to raise money for Metabolic Support UK, you can help us to provide vital support to patients and families with Inherited Metabolic Disorders.
-Without your support, we wouldn’t be able to provide the services we do.
+Without your support, we wouldn’t be able to provide the services that we do.